Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 Cherokee

-Under an hour away, Cherokee has all kinds of neat things to do with your family from the Museum of the Cherokee Indian to the Oconaluftee Visitor Center to see the elk and tour the village.
+Less than an hour away, Cherokee has all kinds of neat things to do with your family, from the Museum of the Cherokee Indian to the Oconaluftee Visitor Center where you can see the elk and tour the village.

 The Biltmore in Asheville

-The Biltmore is a half hour away and is easily a day trip.
-There are the gardens to explore, trails to walk, the House to tour, wine to taste, and the ice cream to eat at the creamery.
+The Biltmore is a half hour away and is an easy day trip.
+There are gardens to explore, trails to walk, the house to tour, wine to taste, and ice cream to eat at the creamery.

 Kidding Around WNC: things to do in Western North Carolina towns